gradha/multitet/texts/readme.txt

-If you are interested in translating Multitet, ignore the allegro subdirectory (unless you want to translate those messages too) and translate entext.cfg to your language, then send it to me at gradha@users.sourceforge.net for inclusion in the game, after you have verified the translation with your own copy of Multitet.
+If you are interested in translating Multitet, ignore the allegro subdirectory (unless you want to translate those messages too) and translate entext.cfg to your language, then send it to me at multitet@gradha.imap.cc for inclusion in the game, after you have verified the translation with your own copy of Multitet.

 To test your translation, copy the ??text.cfg you have written to